MJingv/gogogo/dic.md

 - to see the things as they truly are
 - always strive to understand others and *act* with kindness and compassion,and always live in the present moment with an open *compassionate* heart

+narcissism
+---

+- do you know that there're many types of *narcissism*
+- because we're so used to that glaringly obvious *displays* of *overt* narcissist who are of *attention-seeking* loud and in you *face*
+- it's easy to overlook other types of *narcissism* , *particularly* that kind or the *covert* *narcissism* to avoid me fooled by their *outwardly* kind nature
+- what's the kind *narcissism*?
+- kind *narcissists* describe those who have the general quality of narcissism such as a lack of empathy or desire for attention but who come *off* nice understanding thoughtful
+- there's still self-serving,and will approach things by looking at what and who they can use to benefit themselves the most
+- and because of the *appearance* they put up ,it's often difficult to *notice* and realize that you're really dealing with a *narcissist*
+- even if you realize, it maybe too late since their *facade* may crack when they can no longer contain and control their sense of *entitlement* and *selfish* behaviors , appearance can be deceiving
+- so what should you look out for?
+- *signs* of kind *narcissism*
+- according to tl a psychotherapist ,this type of *narcissism* often manifest itself in a few ways
+- including not doing their *fair* *share* of housework,insisting that their needs are more important than your,and being resistant and reluctant to spend time or resources on things you enjoy
+- perhaps ,they promise that they change or will put in more *efforts* in the relationship,but slack *off* in the end
+- kind *narcissism* are the one who know exactly what to say and what to do to get on your good side and convince you that what you're doing is good and right
+- so if you don't want to get sweet-talked into their hands ,here are 5 things you can do when you with them
+- no1. set boundaries
+- are you able to tell them no
+- *narcissism* often won't care about respecting your time and space
+- it's a reason it's important to set boundaries and remain *steadfast* about keeping them
+- it's a way to communicate your principles and values and to show them what you are and are not comfortable with
+- by remaining *vigilant* about respecting your boundaries ,you also show them that their strategies and *methods* to *undermine* or *manipulate* you won't work
+- no2.speak up
+- are you able to speak your mind when your with them
+- *narcissist* will often try to silent you as a way to gain control over you
+- by being aware of this ,you can remind yourself to speak up and make you hearted,because of once they know that the can't silent you,they may give up on their efforts to influence you
+- no3. healthy distance
+- one of the best way to avoid vonlun into *narcissism* trap is to keep them as arms like
+- the last time you spend with them,the last opportunity they have to via vill into their web of life and
+- so if you find you around *narcissism* person ,try to slowly distance yourself from them
+- no4. get help
+- if you're relationship with na and require help ,there are some resouces and therapy aviliable ,who grill specific with ,*narcissism* abuse ,find mental help provider ,or scrope near you that deal with this topic if you feel like you need it
+- have you ever interact with *narcissism* before?